 - Connelly Library – a state–of–the–art library with extensive holdings in counseling and psychology

 - An Assessment Laboratory that contains a wide variety of assessment materials and resources

-- Affiliations with many nationally recognized agencies and businesses in the Philadelphia area
+- Affiliations with many nationally recognized businesses in the Philadelphia area

 - Diverse faculty possessing a wide range of disciplinary expertise dedicated to teaching, scholarship, and service